 \section{Theory}

 In this section, we formally analyze the effects of religious competition on armed conflict.
-Based on the anecdotal evidence mentioned in the previous section, we propose that religious competition affects armed conflict in two different but related ways: motivating an armed group's members and collaborators to abandon it or reduce their support, and providing the armed group with incentives to use greater violence to prevent a potential fall in its membership and support.\footnote{In Section \ref{Othermechanismsandadditionalevidence}, we examine other mechanisms for how religious competition may affect armed conflict.
-We will argue that although those alternatives are possible, the evidence appears to be more consistent with the model proposed in this section.} Our analysis uses the framework developed in \cite{BarrosGaroupa2002}, where individuals form communities around churches, each of which chooses a level of religious strictness in a linear space,\footnote{That the strictness space is linear can be easily generalized to a circle model, with individuals and churches located along the circumference of a circle.} and provides a local public good.
+Based on the anecdotal evidence mentioned in the previous section, we propose that religious competition affects armed conflict in two different but related ways: motivating an armed group's members and collaborators to abandon the armed group or reduce their support, and providing the armed group with incentives to use greater violence to prevent a potential fall in its membership and support.\footnote{In Section \ref{Othermechanismsandadditionalevidence}, we examine other ways that religious competition may affect armed conflict.
+We argue that although alternative explanations may be possible, the evidence appears to be more consistent with the model proposed in this section.} Our analysis uses the framework developed in \cite{BarrosGaroupa2002}, where individuals form communities around churches, each of which chooses a level of religious strictness in a linear space,\footnote{That the strictness space is linear can be easily generalized to a circle model, with individuals and churches located along the circumference of a circle.} and provides a local public good.
 We focus on how religious competition affects participation in non-religious groups, and add the possibility that there is an armed group that uses violence to prevent potential losses if it expects to be negatively affected by religious competition.